 How important is informed decision-making to your customers?
 Voice and choice truly matter, especially to younger markets.

-Warehouse management tech that provides full and accurate transparency into the journey of every product is vital when it comes to Environmental, Social, and Governance (ESG).
+Warehouse management systems that provide full and accurate transparency into the journey of every product are vital when it comes to Environmental, Social, and Governance (ESG).
 Evolving your business for ESG may not be on your radar today; you might be focused only on getting boxes out the door, and that’s okay.
 But ESG-driven changes are coming!

 Differentiating your business will require planning now for an adaptable, flexible platform that can support ESG-friendly warehouse management processes in the next 3-5 years.